 Elizabeth joined Watsi on April 14th, 2022.
-Six months ago, Elizabeth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Elizabeth's most recent donation supported Primer, a 50-year-old farmer from Haiti, to fund cardiac surgery to replace his damaged heart valve.
+Ten months ago, Elizabeth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Elizabeth's most recent donation supported Zephania, a 34 year old maize and potato farmer from Kenya, to fund leg surgery so he can walk and work again.

 Primer is a father of three from Haiti.
 He lives in a small village in southwestern Haiti with his wife and three children; he is a farmer and sells produce in the local market.
 Primer has a cardiac condition called rheumatic mitral regurgitation.
 One of the four valves of his heart is severely damaged as the result of a rheumatic infection he suffered a number of years ago, and cannot adequately pump blood through his heart and body.
 The surgery that Primer needs is not available anywhere in the country so he will fly to Dominican Republic to receive treatment.
 On September 13th, he will undergo cardiac surgery, during which surgeons will remove the damaged valve and implant an artificial replacement.
 Haiti Cardiac Alliance is contributing $9000 to pay for surgery.
 Primer's family also needs help to fund the costs of surgery prep.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
 It also covers travel expenses for the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Primer's family overseas, as well as the cost of obtaining Prince's passport.
 Prince says: "I am very grateful to be having this surgery so I can take care of my family and see my children grow up."